dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 **Question:** Would logging all requests and responses in a production environment be a best practice?

-**Answer:** Not typically.
-This adds 50% or more to the overhead on the log engine and would not typically be used outside of troubleshooting and high security environemnts that are appropriately sized.
+**Answer:** This adds 50% or more to the overhead on the log engine and would not typically be used outside of troubleshooting or high security environments that are appropriately sized.

 Apply WAF Logging Profile